lucaswerkmeister/m3api-oauth2/README.md

 since that would allow the user to extract the access token and impersonate your application.
 Use a session store instead, e.g. based on Redis if you’re on Wikimedia Toolforge.

+To keep track of the current state of the session, use the `isCompleteOAuthSession()` function.
+If `isCompleteOAuthSession( session )` returns `true`, then the user is logged in.
+If it returns `false`, then the user is not logged in yet – call `initOAuthSession( session )` to get the authorization URL, and send the user to that URL to log in.
+Calling `initOAuthSession( session )` multiple times (e.g. because the user visits your tool several times before following the authorization URL) is fine and will return the same URL
+(assuming you’re serializing+deserializing the session if necessary), so don’t bother saving the authorization URL anywhere – just call `initOAuthSession( session )` again whenever you need the URL.

 ### Non-confidential clients

 MediaWiki also supports non-confidential clients,